 What do we learn from all of this?
 God extended mercy to the nations of Canaan for over 500 years to repent.
 This was the extent of God’s mercy.
 God is merciful today.
 The Spirit of Christ says in 2 Peter 3:9, “The Lord is not slack concerning His promise, as some count slackness, but [the Lord] is longsuffering toward us, not willing that any should perish but that all should come to repentance.”
 God is patient and gives us time to repent.
 Many people simply cast that aside.

 God will punish the unrighteous that rebel against Him.
 God still has this kind of wrath.
-Romans 1:18 says, “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness.”
-People can’t see Christ in your life when you live in sin, because then you are suppressing the Truth.
+In Romans 1:18, the apostle Paul declared, “For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness.”
+People cannot see Christ in another’s life when that person lives in sin, because they are suppressing the Truth.

-This suppressing sin of Canaan is what we see in the world today.
-We see a world that needs Christ and needs to repent to be saved.
-We also see a world that does not repent is justly condemned.
-Today, we have to remember that the Church is God’s holy nation.
-This is the greatest nation in the world!
+This suppressing sin of Canaan is the world today.
+The world that needs Christ and needs to repent to be saved.
+The nation does not repent is justly condemned.
+Today, the church is God’s holy nation.
+The church of Christ is the greatest nation in the world!
 Psalm 33:12 says, “Blessed is the nation whose God is the LORD, the people whom He has chosen as His heritage!”
-We are the greatest nation and God fights for us more than God fought for the Israelites.
-Second Thessalonians 1:6 reveals, “since it is a righteous thing with God to repay with tribulation those who trouble you,” Therefore, Romans 12:19 teaches, “Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, ‘Vengeance is Mine, I will repay,’ says the Lord.”
-This is our resistance.
+The church is the greatest nation and God fights for the church more than God fought for the Israelites.
+In 2 Thessalonians 1:6, Paul revealed, “since it is a righteous thing with God to repay with tribulation those who trouble you,” Therefore, Romans 12:19 teaches, “Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, ‘Vengeance is Mine, I will repay,’ says the Lord.”
+This is the Christian resistance.
 Revelation 12:11 describes Christian victory, “And they overcame him [Satan] by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.”
-This is how we fight today.
+This is how Christians fight today.

-What about our earthly nation?
-We have to pray.
-First Timothy 2:1-2 instructs, “Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence” (1 Tim 2:1–2).
+What can Christians do today for their earthly nation?
+Christians must pray.
+The apostle Paul instructed, “Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence” (1 Tim 2:1–2).

-We have to submit and obey the leaders of this nation.
-First Peter 2:13-15 teaches,
+Christians must submit and obey the leaders of this nation.
+Peter taught,